digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/studio.rst

 * Over the course of the day you repeatedly play a game, which has known odds of winning called the “win chance”.

-  * Each time you play you either win or lose $1 based on the “win chance”.
-So the total amount of money you have on-hand either increases or decreases by 1 after each game.
+  * Each time you play, you win or lose $1 based on the “win chance”.
+So the money you have increases or decreases by 1 after each game.

-* If the total amount of money you have ever hits a “win limit” you stop gambling and leave the casino for the day.
+* If the amount of money you have ever hits a “win limit,” you stop gambling and leave the casino for the day.
 It was a successful day!

 * If you lose all of your money you also stop gambling.
 The day was a ruin!